 Our Digital Mall is intended to be an inclusive platform that provides our customers with a one-stop-shop not only for retail financial services, but for broader Lifestyle experiences.
-Letshego is innovating and adding interactive solutions into its Mall that go beyond loans, payments and account management into a value stream we call 'beyond financial services' or LetsGo Lifestyle.
+Letshego is innovating and adding interactive solutions into its Mall that go beyond loans, 'beyond financial services' or LetsGo Lifestyle.
 During 2021, we collaborated with various partners who bring dynamic and inclusive supportive solutions that share our purpose to improve lives.
-One of these partnerships is with BrandMed, that brings expert healthcare and wellness offerings to the palms of our customers via our existing technology platform.
+One of and wellness offerings to the palms of our customers via our existing technology platform.